 The variable %ProgramFiles% can behave in an unexpected way because 64-bit Windows will modify it for 32-bit applications, and BleachBit is a 32-bit application.
 To refer to the 64-bit folder on 64-bit Windows, use %ProgramW6432% instead.
 For more information, see Microsoft’s article “WOW64 Implementation Details”.

-For compatibility with Winapp2.ini, BleachBit expands %ProgramFiles% to %ProgramW6432% as if both were written.
+For compatibility with Winapp2, BleachBit expands %ProgramFiles% to %ProgramW6432% as if both were written.
 Likewise, BleachBit expands %CommonProgramFiles% to %CommonProgramW6432%.
 This expansion is not supported in CleanerML.

 Multi-value variables

-BleachBit 2.2 introduces to CleanerML a feature called multi-value variables.
+BleachBit supports a feature called multi-value variables in CleanerML.
 Within each cleaner, a variable can be defined with multiple values.
 This greatly simplifies the development and maintenance of cleaners with path variations for operating system and for application derivatives such as Google Chrome and Chromium.

 The syntax to use a multi-value variable is $$foo$$ on both Linux and Windows.
 Multi-value variable names are case-sensitive, and values can contain environment variables.
 See the Adobe Flash cleaner (flash.xml) for a basic example.